ShakilaRavimal/RandomForest/README.md

 # RandomForest

 The Random Forest algorithm is written entirely in C++.
-I'm doing this for my own academic objectives, therefore the algorithm may contain some inconsistencies.